General

 Assessment Process and Ways of Working

-The work of the Committee will focus on the risk assessment stage of the risk analysis process.
-The majority of the risk assessment work of the Committee will relate to the evaluation of feed additive dossiers seeking authorisation in Great Britain (GB).
+The majority of the work of the Committee will relate to the assessment of feed additive dossiers seeking authorisation in Great Britain (GB).
 In line with legislation requirements, the additive will be assessed regarding safety risks to the target species, consumers, the user and the environment.
 The Committee will also assess whether the additive has the intended effect, in line with Article 4.(3) of Assimilated Regulation 1831/2003.

-It is recognised that risk assessment is one of the major components in determining whether or not to authorise a feed additive.
-However, risk managers (the FSA Policy team that considers risk assessment conclusions to determine conditions of authorisation) will need to consider a range of other aspects, known as ‘other legitimate factors’, which include economic, public health, technical, and consumer-related factors.
+It is recognised that the safety and efficacy assessment is one of the major components in determining whether or not to authorise a feed additive.
+However, risk managers (the FSA Policy team that considers safety assessment conclusions to determine conditions of authorisation) will need to consider a range of other aspects, known as ‘other legitimate factors’, which include economic, public health, technical, and consumer-related factors.
 Therefore, in line with best practice and to maintain the separation of roles, the Committee will provide its assessments as independent scientific advice to the Food Standards Agency (FSA).

 Every feed additive dossier follows a similar route before it reaches the Committee, which is here summarised: